-The Research Committee reviews the application and makes recommendations to the Senior Vice President for Academic Affairs.
+The Research Committee reviews the application and makes recommendations to the Provost.

 The proposal should provide the Research Committee with the information necessary for evaluation.
 The proposal should use language that clearly communicates to a committee of people not in that person's discipline so that they can understand and evaluate the proposal.
 The following information in clearly labeled sections and paginated contiguously for the whole document is required: